nafiseh1425/Lung_infection_segmentation/tarining_models/readme.md

  Note:

- NOTE:  Above models are the results of changes in (Infection-from_npy_only_infected_Augmented.py
+ NOTE:  Above models are the results of changes in (Infection-from_npy_only_infected_Augmented.ipynb